ivy-llc/ivy/docs/partial_source/deep_dive/5_containers.rst

 compositional implicitly nestable where possible.

 **Shared Nested Structure**

-NOTE - implementing the behaviour for shared nested structures is a work in progress, the master branch will soon support all of the examples given below, but not yet 🚧

 When the nested structures of the multiple containers are *shared* but not *identical*, then the behaviour of the nestable function is a bit different.